-- b) You must pay or agree to pay any fees and other charges that are due as set out in our Fee Rules.
-The Fee Rules also set out the circumstances in which fees and other charges may be amended. - c) If you do not pay your tuition fees or any other charges when they become due, we may refuse or cancel your registration, as per Clauses B4.1 and E4.1 in the Conditions of Registration.
+- a) Details of the applicable fees and other charges are set out in our online prospectus.
+We will tell you when you register how much you have to pay and how you should pay it. - b) You must pay or agree to pay any fees and other charges that are due as set out in our Fee Rules.
+The Fee Rules also set out the circumstances in which fees and other charges may be amended. - c) If you do not pay your tuition fees or any other charges when they become due, we may refuse or cancel your registration, as per Clauses B4.1 and E2.1 in the Conditions of Registration.